Blothhoondr/CyberneticPayload/README.md

 - See if there is anything the current user can run as sudo `sudo -l`
 - Look for SSH keys
 - Check if AppArmor is active.
 If yes, check for bypasses (Like using a kernel library to load a shell `/lib/x86_64-linux-gnu/ld-linux-x86–64.so.2 /bin/bash`)
+- Run pspy64 to check for running processes (Leave it running to see if any scheduled jobs are running etc.)
+- Transfer and use busybox as required to fulfil missing executables

 Encryption/Decryption
 ------